Samsung/tizen-docs/docs/application/vscode-ext/tools/diagnostics.md

      ![Tizen application running](media/dotnet-dump-running.png)

    - Once the dump file is generated, a message popup is shown to inform the user, and the file is added to the **dump** folder inside the **TizenDiagnostics** folder of the project.
-   - Dump file analysis is also printed in output panel of VS code as seen below:
+   - Dump file analysis is also printed in output panel of VS Code, as shown below:

      ![Completed dotnet-dump](media/dotnet-dump-completed.png)